risk-first/website/menagerie/Coordination-Risk.md

 ![For Review](images/state/for-review.png)

-**Coordination Risk** is the risk that, a group of people (or processes), maybe with a similar [Goal In Mind]() they can fail to coordinate on a way to meet this goal and end up making things worse.  **Coordination Risk** is embodied in the phrase "Too Many Cooks Spoil The Broth":  more people, opinions or agents often make results worse.
+[Coordination Risk](Coordination-Risk) is the risk that, a group of people (or processes), maybe with a similar [Goal In Mind](Goal-In-Mind) they can fail to coordinate on a way to meet this goal and end up making things worse.
+[Coordination Risk](Coordination-Risk) is embodied in the phrase "Too Many Cooks Spoil The Broth":  more people, opinions or agents often make results worse.

 In this section and beyond, we're going to use the term **Agent**, which refers to anything with _agency_ in a system to decide it's own fate.
-That is, an [Agent]() has an [Internal Model], and can [take actions]() based on it.
-In this section, we're going to consider Agents at several different levels (because of [Scale Invariance]).
+That is, an [Agent]() has an [Internal Model](),  and can [take actions]() based on it.
+In this section, we're going to consider Agents at several different levels (because of [Scale Invariance]()) .
 We'll look at:
  - People
  - Teams
  - Organisations
  - Processes (in software)
  - and Organisms

-... and we'll consider how [Coordination Risk]() is a problem at each scale.
+... and we'll consider how [Coordination Risk](Coordination-Risk) is a problem at each scale.

-In this section, we're going to work on the assumption that the Agents can agree on a common [Goal](), but in reality it's not always the case, and we'll analyse that more in the section on [Agency Risk](Agency-Risk) later.
+In this section, we're going to work on the assumption that the Agents can agree on a common [Goal](Gaol-In-Mind), but in reality it's not always the case, and we'll analyse that more in the section on [Agency Risk](Agency-Risk) later.

-Also, in the section on [Map And Territory Risk](), we'll look at how, even when [Coordination]() issues are solved, we can end up with less-than-optimal results.
+Also, in the section on [Map And Territory Risk](Map-And-Territory-Risk), we'll look at how, even when [Coordination](Coordination-Risk) issues are solved, we can end up with less-than-optimal results.

-But for now, let's crack on and examine where [Coordination Risk]() comes from.
+But for now, let's crack on and examine where [Coordination Risk](Coordination-Risk) comes from.

 ## Problems Of Coordination